Damian Copeland

 Damian Copeland (born October 17, 1990) is an American former football wide receiver.
 He played college football at the University of Louisville and was signed by the Jacksonville Jaguars as an undrafted free agent in 2014.

-High school career
+Early life

 Copeland attended Palmetto High School in Palmetto, Florida.
 During his senior year, he caught 52 passes for 718 yards and 11 TDs.
 He received All-Area honors and was an All-State selection.

 He was considered a two-star recruit by Rivals.com.

 College career

 Copeland attended the University of Louisville.
 During his career he played in 34 games and had 116 receptions for 1521 yards and 7 touchdowns.